Farzad-Zandi/Cancer-Gene-Selection/README.md

 ## Prostate-Cancer-Gene-Selection.

-### A new hybrid gene selection model for prostate cancer diagnosis.
+### A new hybrid gene selection method for diagnosing prostate cancer.

 ## Files description: